 Attempt to verify whether customs fees will be applied, and the approximate amount due.
 To avoid having to pay unnecessary customs fees, make sure that the sender indicates "personal belongings" on the package, if the contents are not intended for resale.
-If customs fees are due, please inform Charles Wolinsky (c.wolinsky@unisg.it).

-We recommend using this search engine from the Italian Customs website for calculating customs fees, by following the pathway "Nomenclature", "Indice Taric" clicking on the number corresponding to the description of the goods being imported, then "Misure Importazione", selecting the "paese" or country of provenance.
+We recommend using this search engine from the Italian Customs website for calculating customs fees, by following the pathway "Nomenclature", "Indice Tarie" clicking on the number corresponding to the description of the goods being imported, then "Misure Importazione", selecting the "paese" or country of provenance.
 The "Dazio paesi terzi" number corresponds to the customs duties as a percentage of the total cost of the package + associated costs.
 The "Imposta Valore Aggiunto" indicates the VAT, which is applied on top of the total declared value of the merchandise + shipping costs + customs fees.
 The Italian post office adds an additional customs release fee of €5,50 for any package with a declared value over €22 (for invoiced shipments), or over €45 (for person-to-person shipments).